Information about employing an apprentice and how apprenticeship funding works.

 - find training providers who offer the apprenticeship training you choose

-- Types of apprenticeships
+4. Types of apprenticeships

-- End-point assessments
+5. End-point assessments

-ESFA expect that the cost of end-point assessment should not usually exceed 20% of the funding band maximum.
+We expect that the cost of end-point assessment should not usually exceed 20% of the funding band maximum.

 Funding for your apprenticeship

-If you have to pay the apprenticeship levy
+If you pay the apprenticeship levy

-Government will apply a 10% top-up to the funds you have to spend in your account.
+The government will apply a 10% top-up to the funds you have to spend in your account.

-If you don’t pay the apprenticeship levy
+If you do not pay the apprenticeship levy

 Additional funding and support